In this article, I discuss the connection between candida, gluten, celiac disease, and the gluten-free diet. Please see

 If you crave a sweet drink, I recommend drinking a bottle of kombucha.
 It’s sweet and fizzy and nearly sugar-free.
 Plus, it contains healthy bacteria that your gut needs to heal.

 Don’t Go At It Alone

 Please discuss any dietary changes and health concerns with your doctor or team of healthcare professionals.
-Remember, many doctors are not trained in nutrition, so seek out a doctor, nutritionist, dietician or nutrition coach who has training in nutrition and who can help you implement an integrative approach to treating your candida.
+Remember, many doctors are not trained in nutrition, so seek out a doctor, nutritionist, dietician, or trained nutrition professional who can help you implement an integrative approach to treating your candida.

-Don’t just look for someone who doesn’t just prescribe pills but also helps you successfully implement diet changes, either.
+Don’t just look for someone who doesn’t just prescribe pills; rather, look for someone who can help you successfully implement diet changes.
 Integrative and functional medicine doctors look beyond the pillbox to help treat your whole body, not just the symptoms.

 Gracias por escribir acerca de la candida.
 Mi nombre es Sara y tengo 56 años.
 Desde niña.padeci con mi estomago y recien en el 2017 fui diagnosticada de celiaquia despues de otras muchas enfermedades, hasta de cancer (que no tengo) No me he podido recuperar aun completamente.
 Soy de Ecuador pero vivo en Panama.
 Aca no hay especialistas.
 Asi que le agradezco por su blog.
 Vivo con mucha debilidad.
 Ya no se que mas hacer.

 Si usted tiene mas recomendacio es para mi le agradecere mucho.
 Aca en Panama es muy dificil conseguir productos organicos.
 Ademas que para mi son inalcanzables ya que son mas caros.

 Por mi muy mala salud no puedo trabajar ya que padezco de mucha debilidad.

 Aca en casa no se come nada con gliten.
 Muchas gracias por su atencion.